wpoates1/storeareaclusters/phase1/README.md

 This process yielded a CSV file with nicely formatted addresses, co-ordinates for the postcodes and also a few other additional geography features that may come in handy.

+### Uploading to BigQuery
+First, if you haven't done so alread, create a Google Cloud Storage bucket to hold all these files.
+Use the default settings - including accepting the US Multi Region (the default setting) for location.
+This [guide](https://www.techrepublic.com/article/how-to-create-a-file-storage-bucket-in-google-cloud-platform/) has a useful tutorial if you are unsure about this.
+Upload the stores.csv file to this bucket - you can drag and drop from Explorer if you are using Chrome!
+Otherwise, use the Upload function in the console.

+Next upload this CSV file to BigQuery to create our dataset.
+If you're unsure about how to do this, take a look at Google's [help document](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#loading_csv_data_into_a_table).
+The data here is all nicely formatted and will load just by accepting the defaults, including schema autodetect.
+Again, to keep life simple, accept the default location as US Multi-region for the new table.

+To recap - detailed instructions for to create the table:
+- In the BigQuery Explorer pane, click the three dots next to your project name.
+Create a new dataset in your project, selecting US multi-region as the location.
+Use `stores` as the table name to allow the queries in the later phases to run succesfully;
+- Now that you've created your dataset, add the tables from cloud storage by pressing + ADD in Explorer, or the 3 dots next to the dataset name;

 ## Census Data - Demographic Data Apprach 1: Directly Sourced from ONS
 ### Sourcing the Data